 Social Justice Plate Collection

 On the third Sunday of each month, our Sunday morning plate collection is donated to an organization involved in social justice work.
 Most recipient organizations are local and often underfunded.
-Some past recipients from the last year are Flower City Pickers, Enough is Enough, REACH, NCBI Rochester, and ROCovery Fitness.

 Planning a church event?
 Here's a handy checklist

 Learn more at uua.org/justice

 Joy Leccese & Connie Valk

 To learn more about our Social Justice Circles and how to create your own Social Justice Circle, click here.